simonduf/jchart2d-code/readme-binaries.txt

   ITrace2D.setAccumulationStrategy(new AccumulationStrategyAmountOfPointsAscendingXValues(new AccumulationFunctionArithmeticMeanXY()));
 !
 Improved axis title spacing.
 !
 Added feature #3426071: Let getAxisX()/getAxisY() support right y axes/ top y axes (avoid naive NPE in case x axis bottom and/or y axis left is empty).
 !
-Saving images with transparent background is supported now. o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+Saving images with transparent background is supported now.
+!
+Added IPointHighlightListener: You can register on the chart to get informed about highlighted points now.
+  Use this e.g. to cast the point into your subtype to extract further information about the highlighted point. o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
 By now the translation is related to the axes of the trace of the nearest point to the given mouse event.